nus-cs2113-AY2324S1/tp/docs/team/j-y-yan.md

 * Add table of content with markdowns for all parts in UG
 * Add features and future developments in UG to enhance completeness
 * Add more detailed method documentations to improve readibility
+* Change the overall user input processing to allow more flexible inputs for all functionalities